opentechinstitute/tech-for-social-justice/README.md

 This is the site for the Technology for Social Justice Field Scan, a participatory action research project led by [Research Action Design](http://rad.cat) and supported by the [Open Technology Institute](https://opentechinstitute.org) at [The New America Foundation](https://newamerica.org).
 It was developed by [Maya Wagoner](https://github.com/mayawagon).

-## Setup
+## Quick Setup

 This website is running on [Jekyll](https://jekyllrb.com/), and uses the [Jekyll Admin Interface](https://jekyll.github.io/jekyll-admin/).

-After cloning this repository, start a Jekyll server with:
+To use it, you'll need to have Ruby, Git, and Jekyll installed.
+If you already have those, awesome, just clone this repository and start a Jekyll server:

 	bundle exec jekyll serve

 and navigate your browser to localhost:4000